network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 - Order of the json messages could change (this means you also have to ignore any sequence numbers when comparing the json output!)
 - Log messages in "output-log-00.log" are present in the logfile (order of appearence preserved, but there could/will be other logs in between)
 - HINT: ${repro_ip} and ${bgp_id} can be one of the 4 used by the reproducers!
-- Excluding the ones present in the output-log-00.log file, no additional ERROR or WARN/WARNING messages are present in the logfile
+- Excluding the ones present in the output-log-00.log file, no additional ERROR or WARN messages are present in the logfile

 2. Part 2: